bgmnbear/gdbgui/README.rst

   -h, --help            show this help message and exit -p PORT, --port PORT  The port on which gdbgui will be hosted --host HOST           The host ip address on which gdbgui serve.
+  -r, --remote         Sets host to 0.0.0.0 (allows remote access to gdbgui)
+                        and sets no_browser to True.
+Useful when running on remote machine and you want to view from your own browser, or let someone else debug your application remotely.
   -g GDB, --gdb GDB     Path to gdb executable or lldb-mi executable.
 Defaults is 'gdb'. lldb
                         support is experimental and not fully functional at this time.
   -v, --version         Print version